nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Quick Reference: | [Member Commands](#member-commands) | [Training Commands](#trianing-commands) | [Attendance Commands](#attendance-commands)

 ## Warning Labels
-:warning: *denotes important formatting points you should pay attention to.
+⚠️ *denotes important formatting points you should pay attention to.
 Failing to follow them will cause your command to be unsuccessful.*

 ## Member Commands